Université de Sherbrooke: History

-The Université de Sherbrooke was established in 1954 as a French-speaking Catholic university in a region that was predominantly English speaking, the Estrie, or Eastern Townships in English.
+The Université de Sherbrooke was established in 1954 as a French-speaking Catholic university in a region that had historically been English speaking, the Estrie, or Eastern Townships in English.
 The only university in this region for over 100 years was the English-based Anglican Bishop's University.
-The Roman Catholic Church created this university in an effort to provide a more convenient education for the Catholic and French speakers in the region, then as a minority.
-Initially there was a religious component to the pedagogical activities, but by the end of the 1960s the number of priests working for the university had greatly diminished during Quiet Revolution.
+The Roman Catholic Church created this university in an effort to provide a more convenient education for the Catholic and French speakers in the region.
+Initially there was a religious component to the pedagogical activities, but by the end of the 1960s the number of priests working for the university had greatly diminished during the Quiet Revolution.
 In 1975, the appointment of a layman as Rector marked the end of religious activity in the institution.
 The Department of Theology is still officially Roman Catholic, alone in Quebec in this regard.

+In 1991, the campus in Longueuil was opened, located adjacent to the Longueuil Metro station and the Pont Jacques-Cartier.

 Université de Sherbrooke's arms, supporters, flag, and badge were registered with the Canadian Heraldic Authority on January 15, 2004.
 Université de Sherbrooke's crest and Supporters were registered with the Canadian Heraldic Authority on April 20, 2007.
 The motto of the school is Veritatem in Charitate ("Truth through charity").

 In 2006, the university opened a branch of its medical facility on the campus of UQAC, where its students enrol for medical courses.
+This was subsequently followed by a similar branch on the campus of the Universite de Moncton in New Brunswick.

 The number of students attending the Université de Sherbrooke continues to rise and the university has worked with the City of Sherbrooke to respond to the increase.
 Activities at the Université de Sherbrooke are mainly centred on teaching and research.